YulyaVaV/react-redux-api/README.md

 - You can enter text below the image
 - You can leave a comment
+- You can like it and you can take it away
 - And you can delete and edit comments

 Dependencies